ConservationMetrics/gc-docs/docs/tutorials/syllabus-data-management-with-kobotoolbox/week-5.md

 5. **Documentation:** Prepare a brief report summarizing your process and findings.
     * This final step serves as a summary of your entire project, showcasing your understanding of the **whole KoboToolbox workflow**.
     * While the sources outline the practical steps and tools for design, deployment, data cleaning, and analysis, they **do not provide specific details on the content or format of this final report**.

+Share your brief report with us [to this form once finished](https://ee.kobotoolbox.org/x/ilOY4Wqx).